 What do we pay?

-We pay upon submission of the first draft through Contently’s proprietary platform.
+We pay upon submission of the first draft through Contently’s content marketing platform.
 There’s no invoicing—you get credited with the amount in our platform and then can withdraw it to PayPal.

 What should you include in your pitch?

-Treat the subject line like it could be the official headline for your completed article.
-Sometimes people just send topics like “Content Marketing & TikTok,” which isn’t a dealbreaker, but take advantage of the opportunity to catch my eye with something like “Should Your Marketing Team Care About TikTok?”
+For the headline, take advantage of the opportunity to catch our eye with something like, “Should Your Marketing Team Care About TikTok?”
 If you have a great pitch, try to pair it with a creative headline since we’ll have to think of one at some point anyway.

 Wrap up the email with 2-3 writing samples.
 It helps if you have clips related to the topics we cover on The Content Strategist, but I recognize that’s not always possible.
 If you have good writing, I don’t care if it’s about food, sports, Australian cinema, whatever.
 I’m just looking for proof that you can write well and deliver what you pitched.